1. Our payment schedule for video work is as following:

 g.
 Moving backwards in the process, such as but not limited to, script edits during production, design changes in the final round of animation, new voice over options after the talent had been approved and recorded, and so on.

 5. All revisions must be delivered in writing via email.
-Revision requests must be detailed and throughout.
+Revision requests must be detailed and thorough.

 Example: “This doesn’t look like our graphic.”